-You would be responsible for creating and posting content for a brand or business.
-This could involve everything from coming up with ideas for posts to writing and publishing, scheduling the content, and even responding to comments and messages from other users.
+You would create and post content for a brand or business.
+This could involve everything from creating ideas for posts to writing and publishing, scheduling the content, and even responding to comments and messages from other users.

 To get started, reach out to small businesses in your area and see if they’re looking for someone to manage their social media accounts.
 You can also look online for remote social media management jobs.